ToucanToco/weaverbird/docs/_docs/tech/steps.md

 ### `formula` step

-Add a computation based on other columns or on values.
-Column names must not be escaped.
-Strings have to be escaped with quotes.
+Add a computation based on a formula.
+Usually column names do not need to be escaped, unless they include whitespaces, in such a case you need to use brackets '[]' (e.g. \[myColumn]).
+Any characters string escaped with quotes (simple or double) will be considered as a string.

 ```javascript
 {